-Magnet and Innovative Programs at BCPS offer unique opportunities for in-depth experiences and study in specific areas of a student's interest.
-Each Magnet Program emphasizes a specialized theme, creates educational interests, celebrates cultural and ethnic diversity, and fosters student achievement.
-BCPS offers Magnet programs across a broad range of study areas, from Advanced Academics and Business and Technology to Montessori, performing arts and STEM.

-There is no cost to attend Magnet/Innovative Programs.
-Open houses are held in January and February, and tours are available by appointment.
-For details, call 754-321-2070 or visit browardschools.com/innovativeprograms.
+Magnet and Innovative Programs offer unique opportunities for in-depth experiences and study in specific areas of a student's interest.
+Each program emphasizes a specialized theme, creates educational interests, celebrates cultural and ethnic diversity, and fosters student achievement.
+BCPS offers Magnet programs across a broad range of study areas, from Advanced Academics and Business and Technology to Montessori, Performing Arts and STEM.
+Through an application process, students may participate in Magnet Programs that are located outside their regularly zoned school.
+Students may also be eligible for transportation options to attend Magnet programs based on established transportation zones.
+Innovative programs are located primarily in student's boundary school and are accessible to students within that boundary.
+Schools across BCPS hosts Open Houses in November to February each year and families may schedule tours as available by appointment to learn more about Magnet and Innovative Programs.
+Visit browardschools.com/ innovativeprograms or browardschools.com/ schoolchoice to explore your options.